jordi-torras-ai/machine-learning-vs-human/README.md

 Expected: YES, Predicted: NO, Probability: 0.3936, Values: id: 772, COL1: 7, COL2: 10, COL3: 10, COL4: 4
 Expected: YES, Predicted: NO, Probability: 0.4582, Values: id: 904
 ```
-It will show the cases in the dataset (that contains 1000 rows) that did not predict the data correctly.
+It will display the cases in the dataset (which contains 1000 rows) where the predictions were incorrect.

 5. Check individual cases
-You can check specific examples, entergin the data for C1..C4 columns, separated by comma.
-It keeps asking for examples, you can leave with `Ctrl-d`.
+You can check specific examples by entering the data for columns C1 through C4, separated by commas.
+The program will continue to prompt for examples until you exit with `Ctrl-d`.
 ```
 cd shell
 sh predict.sh